INTERESTED IN HOSTING A BIKE RIDE, PICNIC, OR GOLF TOURNAMENT TO BENEFIT UCONN?

 - Event Taxes: Community Entities must pay all applicable federal, state, and/or local taxes incurred during the planning and execution of the Community Fundraising Event.
 Community Entities may not use the UConn Foundation’s tax identification number or sales tax exemption for any purpose.

-Failure to adhere to these guidelines may result in the inability of the Foundation to accept the event proceeds.
+Please note that failure to adhere to these guidelines may result in the inability of the Foundation to accept the event proceeds.